vvitchforest/Web_3D_Examples/README.md

 ## Creating 3D Models

 An object or space can be converted into a 3D mesh using LiDAR scanning or photogrammetry.
-The former requires a device with a LiDAR sensor, whereas the latterwhereas the latter relies on capturing multiple overlapping photographs from various angles to reconstruct the 3D geometry.
+The former requires a device with a LiDAR sensor, whereas the latter relies on capturing multiple overlapping photographs from various angles to reconstruct the 3D geometry.
 Here are some example applications for LiDAR scanning and photogrammetry.

 1. [Scaniverse](3DModels/creating/scaniverse.md)